wrightben/Puzzles/sudoku/README.md

 ```

-#### Numbers to CSV.numbers
+#### Numbers to TSV.numbers
-Use *Numbers to CSV.numbers* to "Copy Puzzle" from Sudoku.com, then copy-paste to **sudoku_solver.pl**.
+Use *Numbers to TSV.numbers* to "Copy Puzzle" from Sudoku.com, then copy-paste to **sudoku_solver.pl**.
 If the solver gets "stuck" and requires a guess, just replace a dot with the specific number.
 It's not necessary to replace the whole puzzle with the intermediate regex values.

 ```
 .	.
 4	.	.
 6	.	.
 1